-MacOS Catalina, Apple’s latest update to its Mac operating system, is just around the corner.
-We definitely liked our time with the beta (though it left us a little worried) and its raft of new features.
-Catalina is a major upgrade for Mac users.
+MacOS Catalina, the latest update to Apple’s Mac operating system, is finally here.
+We definitely liked our time with the beta (though it left us a little worried) and its raft of new features, and users everywhere are sure to appreciate the final release: Catalina is a major upgrade for Mac users.
 Here’s everything you need to know about it.

 MacOS Catalina release date

-Apple is being generous with its list of devices that are compatible with MacOS Catalina.
-If you have a MacBook Air, MacBook Pro, Mac mini or iMac from 2012 or later, you’ll be fine.
+Apple is being generous with the list of devices that are compatible with MacOS Catalina.
+If you have a MacBook Air or MacBook Pro, or a Mac mini or iMac from 2012 or later, you’ll be fine.
 The Mac Pro from 2013 or later will be able to run it, as will the 12-inch MacBook from 2015 or later, and the iMac Pro from 2017 or later.

 iTunes becomes Music, TV and Podcasts

 It was long rumored that iTunes would be undergoing a major overhaul, and that came to fruition when Apple announced MacOS Catalina at WWDC in June 2019.
-The iTunes app is going to be split into three separate apps: Music, TV, and Podcasts.
+The iTunes app has now been split into three separate apps: Music, TV, and Podcasts.

 The overhaul is part of Apple’s Project Catalyst, which aims to make it easier for developers to create apps that work on both MacOS and iOS.
 Instead of having to create two totally separate sets of code, developers just have to tick a checkbox and their iOS app becomes a MacOS one (and vice versa).